hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 1. Under **Device name**, click **RefrigeratedTruck - 1**.

-    Your live dashboard should be displayed (with lots of **Waiting for data** messages).
+    A live view for your device should be displayed (with lots of **No data found** messages).

-1. Just below the **RefrigeratedTruck - 1** title of your device dashboard, click **Commands**
+1. Just below the **RefrigeratedTruck - 1** title of your device view, click **Commands**

     Notice that the two commands you entered are already listed and ready to be run.

-Your next step will be to create the keys that will allow a remote device to communicate with your IoT Central app.
+Your next step will be to create the SAS keys that will allow a remote device to communicate with your IoT Central app.

 #### Task 3: Record the connection keys